espruino/BangleApps/README.md

   "type":"widget/clock/app/bootloader", // optional, default "app"
      // if this is 'widget' then it's not displayed in the menu
      // if it's 'clock' then it'll be loaded by default at boot time
-     // if this is 'bootloader' then it's code that is run at boot time, but is not in a menu "dependencies" : { "notify":"type" } // optional, app 'types' we depend on "version":"1.23",
+     // if this is 'bootloader' then it's code that is run at boot time, but is not in a menu
+  "version":"1.23",
      // added by BangleApps loader on upload based on apps.json "files:"file1,file2,file3",